mf808/weatherapp/README.md

 Dockerfile only creates a base image that mounts the weather folder and runs the php script.
 This allows immediate changes and does not require a new build everytime the php code is changed.

+## Issues
+If only the old version of output.png is refreshed, reason could be the pngs are write protected.
+To fix remove the 6h.png and weather-script-output.png and rerun.

 ## Build
 Build is triggered via the docker-compose file.